ALRhub/MTS3/readme.md

 # Metrics Used

-We use a **sliding window** rmse as the metrics when calculating the rmse/nll for multistep predictions.
+We use a **sliding window** rmse as the metrics when calculating the rmse/nll for multistep predictions as reported in Figure 3 and Table 1 of the MTS3 paper.
 The multistep rmse for a timestep **t** is taken as the rmse over the last "window_len" time steps from **t**.
-The metrics can be found in [here](https://github.com/vaisakh-shaj/MTS3/tree/master/utils/mtrics.py).
+The metrics can be found in [utils/metrics.py](utils/metrics.py), with function names like `sliding_window_rmse` and `sliding_window_nll`.
+The negative liklihood (nll) reported in the table use the same sliding window approach, but only report results of the last timestep.

+**Note**: Rmse results are reported after coverting the normalized predictions to original scale.
+The normalization constants are stored in the `normalizer` key in the data dictionary.
+See the [readme](dataFolder/mts3_datasets_processed/readme.md) in the data folder for more details.
+Nll results are reported in the normalized scale.

 # Future Work
 We are working on transition to pytorch 2.0, and adding Transformer baselines and unactuated MTS3 (without actions for timeseries/video prediction) etc.